101% Always Team

 While playing he spent his summers training for the upcoming season, and as a skill development coach.
 In total Garrett has been doing on ice development for 10+ years.

-He brings a true passion to the sport, whether it is coaching behind the bench or skill development on the ice.
+He brings a true passion to the sport, whether it is coaching behind the bench, scouting in the stands, or skill development on the ice.

 Kayla Friesen - Female Director